Remember Everyone Deployed

-Remember Everyone Deployed (also known as RED or Red Friday) is a concept of honoring United States service members currently deployed overseas.
+Remember Everyone Deployed (also known as RED or Red Friday) is a concept of honoring United States military service members currently deployed overseas.

 Remember Everyone Deployed is believed to have originated in April 2015 with students at Mansfield University.
-They wore clothing with the color red on Fridays as a way to letting service members known they are remembered and appreciated.
+They wore red-colored clothing on Fridays as a way to let all deployed service members know that they are remembered and appreciated.

 The term was used by Brennan Poole on his vehicle during a 2000 NASCAR Camping World Truck Series race.

+As of April 2025, the phrase "Red Friday" and the hashtag #RedFriday continue to trend on Fridays under the "What's Happening" section in the sidebar on the social media platform X (formerly Twitter).